Lama Willa Blythe Baker

 Lou is a life-long environmentalist who has worked to advance laws, policies and practices that promote care for the Earth and the people and communities that call it home.
 Lou discovered the dharma as part of his search for balance and support in the face of the difficult emotions that arise as we dedicate ourselves to healing the world and promoting social change.
 He’s worked in government, civil society, academia, and the private sector, including serving as Senior Vice President at World Wildlife Fund where he led the climate change program for over a decade.
 Lou currently serves as Dean of the Falk School of Sustainability & Environment at Chatham University supporting students of all ages who are training to advance climate and food justice.
 Lou is deeply grateful for the refuge he has found in the dharma and the teachers who have helped him find it.

-Ngejung left a career in finance in order to experience change and to fulfill a need to learn about the world beyond the corporate scene.
-This new path stretched over six years and most of this time was spent in the Emergency Humanitarian sector.
-From these experiences, life continued along a nomadic path of learning drawing her closer to connecting to the soil itself.
-Growing, nurturing and harvesting in gardens as a volunteer brought her to a simple, more direct encounter with the Earth.
-Learning through permaculture practices and woofing led to a longing for eco-community.
-Ngejung is now transitioning from her most recent community experience at Gampo Abbey in Cape Breton where she has spent three years as a temporary monastic.
-She is not sure what is next, but there is a hint that it may include slow, simplicity, silence, softness….
+Brenda left a career in finance in order to experience the world beyond the corporate scene.
+This new path stretched over many years and most of this time was spent in the emergency humanitarian sector and volunteering on farms.
+These experiences led to a longing for community.
+Brenda is transitioning from her most recent community experience at Gampo Abbey in Cape Breton where she spent three years as a temporary monastic.
 She is grateful to be able to help One Earth Sangha in any way that she can.

 Katie Benvenuti — Action/Engaged Practice Coordinator